 Clean your Mac computer’s screen or display

-Use the instructions below to clean the screen of your Mac notebook computer or desktop Mac, or to clean your Apple-manufactured display.
+Use the instructions below to clean the screen of your Mac laptop or desktop computer, or to clean your Apple-manufactured display.

 Important: Don’t clean the screen with a cleaner containing acetone.
 Don’t use window cleaners, household cleaners, aerosol sprays, solvents, ammonia, abrasives, or cleaners containing hydrogen peroxide to clean the screen.